synfinner/Natsar/README.md

 # README.md

+**Update:** 25 March, 2023 -- Doing a small rewrite of this and how it functions.

 This python script is designed to pull Telegram bot update information, such as each user that is issuing updates.

 Part of the fun of this script is that I wanted to see if it could be done entirely--or limited in intervention--with GitHub CoPilot.